Business & Risk Management

 Required Text & Materials

-• InVEST online curriculum investprogram.org
+• InVEST insurance curriculum or online through investprogram.org

 • For study purposes, tools for note-taking, including a notebook and index cards are recommended.